ipfs/js-ipfs/doc/using-js-ipfs-in-the-browser.md

 boosting the speed with reducing the errors you face often because of limitation of js-ipfs.

-There are few different components for implementing JS IPFS in the browser.
+There are a few additional components required for running JS IPFS in the browser.
 These are webrtc and websocket-star which will make it easier for implemented JS IPFS in the browser and boost the speed and reduce the errors.